mabel-dev/opteryx/docs/03 SQL/04 Data Types.md

 Columns of type STRUCT cannot be indexed.

-Formatted as {("key1": value1),("key2": value2),...}

 ## TIMESTAMP

 Mabel will implicitly interpret strings formatted as

-"YYYY-MM-DD" or "YYYY-MM-DD HH:MM" as TIMESTAMP
+'YYYY-MM-DD' or 'YYYY-MM-DD HH:MM' as TIMESTAMP

-Type Hint in Queries TIMESTAMP("value")
+Type Hint in Queries TIMESTAMP('value')

 ## OTHER